Closest Pair of Points using Divide and Conquer algorithm

 6) Find the smallest distance in strip.
 This is tricky.
-From first look, it seems to be a O(n^2) step, but it is actually O(n).
-It can be proved geometrically that for every point in strip, we only need to check at most 7 points after it (note that strip is sorted according to Y coordinate).
+From the first look, it seems to be a O(n^2) step, but it is actually O(n).
+It can be proved geometrically that for every point in the strip, we only need to check at most 7 points after it (note that strip is sorted according to Y coordinate).
 See this for more analysis.

 The smallest distance is 1.414214

 Time Complexity Let Time complexity of above algorithm be T(n).
 Let us assume that we use a O(nLogn) sorting algorithm.
 The above algorithm divides all points in two sets and recursively calls for two sets.
 After dividing, it finds the strip in O(n) time, sorts the strip in O(nLogn) time and finally finds the closest points in strip in O(n) time.
 So T(n) can expressed as follows

 T(n) = 2T(n/2) + O(n) + O(nLogn) + O(n)